-Global Studies majors are expected to have a curiosity about the world and a strong interest in cross-cultural academic experiences.
-Studying overseas provides GLBL students with linguistic and cross-cultural skills necessary for their future professional careers.
+Global Studies majors are expected to have a curiosity about the world and a strong interest in cross-cultural academic and life experiences.
+Studying overseas provides GLBL students with linguistic and cross-cultural skills necessary for their future professional careers and to broaden their perspective on their own society and culture.
 As part of their B.A. program in Global Studies, majors are required to participate in an in-depth international study experience.
-The length of this mandatory international study experience can range from one semester to one year.
+The length of this mandatory international study experience can range from one term to one year.
 Students who choose the one-year option can, if they wish, spend a semester each at two different study sites.
-GLBL students frequently complete the 302-level GLBL language requirement during their study abroad experience.
+GLBL students frequently work on their GLBL language requirement during their study abroad experience.

 Global Studies majors are required to work with the UMBC Study Abroad Office (SAO) to arrange their international study plans.
 Students should bear the following points in mind: